 UniQuest CEO Dr Dean Moss said the UQ technology has the potential to significantly reduce the cost of manufacturing zeolites, compared to current production processes.

 “The UQ technology used to produce the synthetic zeolite has shown potential to reduce energy consumption and production time, compared to traditional methods in lab experiments.

 “UniQuest is very pleased to have partnered with Zeotech for this promising technology.
-With the Zeotech licence, and an associated research agreement, we are excited to support Zeotech to explore broader use across multiple industry applications and further commercialise this technology to create change.”
+We are excited to support Zeotech to explore broader use across multiple industry applications and further commercialise this technology to create change.”
 Dr Moss said.